learn-co-curriculum/cssi-2.5-conditional-statements/Readme.md

    window.alert('Let's hit the books!');
 }
 ```
-You’ll notice we’ve been using some new operators in our conditional statements, like '===' and '>='.
+You’ll notice we’ve been using some new operators in our conditional statements, like '==' and '>='.
 These are our comparison operators.
-Notice the difference between using a single = and the triple '==='.
+Notice the difference between using a single = and the double '=='.

-What is the difference? '=' assigns a value, '===' checks if two values are equal.
+What is the difference? '=' assigns a value, '==' checks if two values are equal.

-'===' is one of the **comparison** operators.
+'==' is one of the **comparison** operators.
 They let you express conditions like equality and inequality.
 They evaluate to True or False, so they are really useful in conditional statements.

 Here is a list of all of JS comparison operators and what they do